2022 FIBA U15 Women's South American Championship

-The 2022 FIBA U15 Women's South American Championship was the 23rd edition of the South American basketball championship for women's under-15 national teams.
+The 2022 FIBA U15 Women's South American Championship was the 23rd edition of the South American basketball championship for under-15 women's national teams.
 The tournament was played at CEO 2 in Santiago, Chile, from 23 to 27 November 2022.

 First round

 In the first round, the teams were drawn into two groups of four.
 The first two teams from each group advanced to the semifinals; the third and fourth teams advanced to the 5th–8th place playoffs.

 All times are local (Time in Chile – UTC-3).